-It’s no secret that Sylvan’s Engineering courses in the Baltimore region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
-Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼
+In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Baltimore region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
+Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼

 Attention all Aspiring Engineers

-Sylvan’s Engineering courses in the Baltimore region offer:
+Our Engineering courses in the Baltimore region feature:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.

 - STEM-based learning that focuses on teaching valuable 21st century skills.